 In addition to all-inclusive fee programs, the Adviser provides portfolio management services to certain Overlay or Model Programs.
 This includes certain Unified Managed Account [UMA] programs.
 These programs feature multiple outside investment managers in an advisory arrangement where different managers manage different portions of a single client's account.
-An "overlay" manager coordinates all the different mangers' activities, monitors compliance with client guidelines and restrictions, and monitors trade execution.
+An "overlay" manager coordinates all the different managers' activities, monitors compliance with client guidelines and restrictions, and monitors trade execution.
 The Adviser provides the overlay manager with an investment model for a certain strategy, as well as regular updates to that model.
 The overlay manager may customize the model to the client's specifications and orders trades which are executed by the overlay manager's affiliated broker-dealer.
 Under such agreements, clients are generally charged a single fee by the Program Sponsor, covering all services and expenses, which are negotiated between client and the Program Sponsor.
 As with all inclusive fee programs the client enters into an investment advisory agreement with the Program Sponsor.
 The Adviser enters into a sub-advisory agreement with the Program Sponsor.
-The Adviser receives a portion of the single fee charged by the Program Sponsor.
 These agreements may be terminated at the written request of the client, the Program Sponsor or the Adviser.